Blockchain

 Built-in actors

-• System Actor - general system actor.
+• System actor: General system actor.

-• Init actor - initializes new actors and records the network name.
+• Init actor: Initializes new actors and records the network name.

-• Account Actor - responsible for user accounts (non-singleton).
+• Account actor: Manages user accounts (non-singleton).

-• Storage Market Actor - managing storage deals.
+• Storage market actor: Manages storage deals.

 User-programmable actors